What Is a Home Equity Agreement?

 What is a home equity agreement?

-A home equity agreement (HEA), sometimes called home equity sharing, home equity sharing agreement or home equity investment, is an arrangement between a property owner and an individual investor or investment company that allows the homeowner to access some of their home's value.
-Unlike traditional home equity loans and home equity lines of credit (HELOCs), there's no monthly interest payment.
+A home equity agreement (HEA) — sometimes called home equity sharing, home equity sharing agreement or home equity investment — is an arrangement between a property owner and an individual investor or investment company that allows the homeowner to access some of their home's equity without taking on debt.
+Unlike traditional home equity loans and home equity lines of credit (HELOCs), there's no monthly interest payment or interest with these agreements.
+Instead, the investor gets a portion of the home’s value later on — typically when you sell the property.

 How does a home equity agreement work?

 The agreement is typically structured as a lien on the home, which grants the investor the right to a portion of the proceeds from the home sale, should the homeowner decide to sell.
-The investor is paid according to an agreed-upon home appreciation percentage.
+The investor is paid according to an agreed-upon home appreciation (say, 10%).
 If the home's value decreases, the repayment amount should also decrease.
+(You can liken it to how other investments work; if you bought stock in a company that decreased in value, your stock’s value would drop, too.
+The same happens to a home equity investor if your home’s value falls).

-If the home isn't sold, many home equity agreements have a timeframe between 10 and 30 years, after which the property owner must repay the principal plus the agreed-upon percentage of the home's appreciation.
+If the home isn't sold, many home equity agreements have a timeframe between 10 and 30 years, after which the property owner must buy out the investor.
+Depending on the company, there can be several ways to go about this, including taking out a new loan (maybe a home equity loan) or using cash to pay the investor their share of the home’s value.

-A home equity agreement differs from home equity products like equity loans or HELOCs, which also provide access to home equity but are loans that must be paid back over a predetermined period with interest rather than an agreement toward a future payment.
+A quick note: A home equity agreement differs quite a bit from home equity products like equity loans or HELOCs.
+While these products also provide access to home equity, they are loans that must be paid back over a predetermined period — and with interest.
+A home equity agreement simply means you’re on the hook for a future payment, and no interest is required.

 Benefits of home equity agreements